 As the U.S. military withdrew from Afghanistan, and the government's dramatic collapse unfurled in chaotic, upsetting scenes at the Kabul airport, many of us some 6,700 miles away in Seattle wondered how to help the lucky few who were able to get out.
-So far Seattle has welcomed dozens of refugees.
+So far Seattle has welcomed dozens of refugees, and the Washington State Department of Social and Health Services has established further resettlement services, assisting with everything from housing to legal services.
 But as the number of people in need begins to outweigh the available living spaces, local organizations are asking for help to support those affected by the Afghanistan crisis.
 Consider these events and organizations a living document of ways you can assist.
 Know of one we should include?
-Send us your tips at [email protected]
+Send your tips to [email protected]

 This nonprofit aims to address the needs of Afghan immigrants and refugees through advocacy and aid.
 Volunteer your time and home (if possible) to put together welcome kits or contact government officials.

 You’ve probably seen this sign posted in restaurant windows or in Governor Jay Inslee’s Twitter feed.
 That was thanks to MAPS-AMEN (Muslim Association of Puget Sound-American Muslim Empowerment Network).
 If you sign up for their email list, you'll get updates every two weeks with different resources, action alerts, and other ways to contribute through donation and volunteering.

 Resume help, welcome kits, and English classes are just a few of the services that the Refugee Resettlement Office offers.
 It's now accepting holiday donations for refugee children and are partnering with local preschools for a gift drive.